 Water it down

 This may seem obvious, but it really does work.
 As soon as your dog pees on the grass, pour water over the area to dilute the urine.
 It’s a little time-consuming as you’ll need to remain vigilant during your pooch’s outdoor time, but diluting their pee spot will lessen the burning effect.
 This works on your Piddle Patch too!

 Dilute it at the source

-A diet lower in protein, or a diet with a neutral pH might help reduce the amount of damage to your real grass dog toilet.
+A diet lower in protein, or a diet with a neutral pH, might help reduce the amount of damage to your real grass dog toilet.
 It’s always really tempting to chuck your pup some scraps of meat or a juicy bone, but it may not always be the best thing for them, or indeed your grass!

 Look after your grass